Bellevue, Iowa: Rail

-In the center of the town, there is an on-street running railroad used by long freight trains.
+In the center of the town, there is an on-street running railroad used for long freight trains.
 The railway is frequently used and divides Second Street on either side of it.
 Streets crossing this rail line include (from north to south) Jefferson Ave, Motte St, High St, Park St, Market St, State St (HWY 62), Jefferson St, Chestnut St, Vine St, and an underpass at the south end of 2nd St (Potter Dr).
 Formerly, a depot and rail yard supported passenger traffic along the now defunct Chicago, Bellevue, Cascade & Western Railway Company, which was a narrow-gauge railway.
-Since its closure in the 1930s, the east–west running railroad was broken up, leaving the remaining north–south standard gauge rails that remain today under the control of the Alberta based Canadian Pacific Railway.
+Since its closure in the 1930s, the east–west running railroad was broken up, leaving the remaining north–south standard gauge railway that remain today under the control of the Alberta based Canadian Pacific Railway.
 There no longer are any passenger trains on Bellevue's rails.